rebel7580/rebel7580.github.io/MQTT/MQTT_Event_Log.md

 ## Home Assistant Setup for Log GUI

 Create a GUI.
-Example like this, with corresponding yaml.
-Do this easily with the GUI editor, with a markdown card for the log itself, and three horizontal-stacks of two buttons each. (yaml is shown here just for detail.)
+Here is an example design, with its corresponding yaml.
+You can do this (relatively!) easily with the GUI editor, with a markdown card for the log itself, and three horizontal-stacks of two buttons each. (yaml is shown here just for detail.)

 ![Log GUI](HV_Log_GUI.gif)